 All files must be below 5MB and one of the following file types:

 Any KFS user can add attachments to a KFS document at the time of document initiation, and approvers of that document (fiscal officers, organization review, central office approvers) can add attachments at the time of their review/approval.
 Other KFS users who are not the initiator or approver on a specific document can VIEW, but not ADD attachments.
 These same rules also apply to the Notes functionality.

 - Attachments to your KFS documents are now restricted to certain file extensions.
-The allowed types are: PDF, CSV, DOC, DOCX, JPEG, JPG, MSG, PNG, TIF, TIFF, TXT, XLS, XLSX, XML.
+The allowed types are: PDF, CSV, DOC, DOCX, JPEG, JPG, PNG, TIF, TIFF, TXT, XLS, XLSX, XML.

 - When scanning documents to be attached, we recommend that you scan them in black and white (not color) whenever possible.
 Black and white documents take up less space on the KFS servers and result in better overall system performance.
 Documents that are too large (over 5MB) will not be accepted by the system.

 - If you have a LOT of pages to scan (e.g. a multi-page invoice or phone bill), we recommend that you contact the vendor and see if they can send you the information in a PDF format.
 You can then simply attach that PDF to your KFS document!